-The changes in fair value of the finance receivables and securitized debt of the Company's CFEs will be presented net in the Company's consolidated income statement.
-For the purposes of these unaudited pro forma condensed combined income statements, the Company assumed no changes in fair value of finance receivables and securitized debt.
-The Company performed a sensitivity analysis and determined that for every 5% increase in the fair value of the finance receivables, which is an approximate increase of \$14.8 million in the fair value of the finance receivables, there would be offsetting increase in the fair value of securitized debt of \$13.8 million, resulting in a net expense of \$1.0 million.
+The changes in fair value of the finance receivables and securitized debt of the Company's CFEs are presented net in the Company's consolidated income statement.
+Changes in fair value of the finance receivables and securitization debt of CFEs of \$5.5 million was included in the unaudited pro forma condensed combined income statement for the six months ended June 30, 2022 and the Company assumed no changes in fair value of finance receivables and securitized debt in the unaudited pro forma condensed combined income statement for the year ended December 31, 2021.
+The Company performed a sensitivity analysis and determined that for every 5% increase in the fair value of the finance receivables, which is an approximate increase of \$15.3 million in the fair value of the finance receivables, there would be offsetting increase in the fair value of securitized debt of \$14.6 million, resulting in a net expense of \$0.7 million.